alphagov/government-service-design-manual/service-manual/technology/open-data.md

 The [Open Data Institute](http://www.theodi.org/) can give you advice and training on how to open up your data.

-You can apply for funding from the [Data Strategy Board](https://www.gov.uk/data-strategy-board)'s own [Breakthrough Fund](http://www.local.gov.uk/web/guest/local-transparency/-/journal_content/56/10171/3926733/ARTICLE-TEMPLATE) to open up public data if you are struggling to find funding elsewhere – central and local government bodies are eligible.

 The [Government Statistical Service](http://www.statistics.gov.uk/hub/government-statistical-service/) has developed computer-based training to help you to make the right decisions about how to make data available in open formats.

 ##Further reading